iprignano/tendina/README.md

 ***

+#### What Tendina does
+- Provides a super easy way to setup sidemenus in a matter of minutes
-The plugin supports three-level-deep menu nesting (`ul li => ul li => ul li`).
-Bring on dem categories!
+- Supports three-level-deep menu nesting (`ul li => ul li => ul li`)

-Tendina will hide your nested submenus and manage all interactions.
-You can even call Tendina on dinamically added elements (nice to have when building a menu from a JSON tree).
+- Hides your nested submenus and manages all interactions
+- Handles dinamically added elements (nice to have when building a menu from a JSON)
+- Supports multiple menu initializations on the same page
+- It's super lightweight – 4kb minified!

+#### What Tendina does not
+- Improve your social life
+- Pollute your stylesheets with unnecessary CSS (read below)

 I made this plugin just to handle menu interactions in a flexible way.
 As a result, Tendina comes with **no styles at all**.
 This means you don't need to override useless CSS classes, and you have total control on the styling of your menu.
 Additionally, Tendina will add a "selected" class to the currently opened menu, so you can customize its looks without adding other Javascript code.